 Searches of Mail

-Connecticut courts have approached the issue of drug dog searches in two contexts.
-1) searches of a vehicle and 2) searches of mail.
+Connecticut courts have approached the issue of drug dog searches in two contexts: 1) searches of a vehicle and 2) searches of mail.
 In State vs. Waz, 240 Conn.
 365 (1997) the court held that drug sniffing dog searches not reach the level of protection required.
-So, this happens if the police were to open the parcel of mail.
+This happens if the police were to open the parcel of mail.
 In that case, the police had reasonable and articulable suspicion that the parcel of mail contained narcotics.
 Rather than open the package (which would have required a warrant), the police used a drug dog to investigate.

-The court ultimately reasoned that the search by the drug dog was “minimally, if at all, intrusive of the defendant’s legitimate privacy rights, and the officer conducting the canine sniff had a reasonable and articulable suspicion that the parcel contained illegal drugs”.
+The court ultimately reasoned that the search by the drug dog was, “minimally, if at all, intrusive of the defendant’s legitimate privacy rights, and the officer conducting the canine sniff had a reasonable and articulable suspicion that the parcel contained illegal drugs.”
 Therefore, the search did not require a warrant.
 This holding concerning the mail was predicated on the seminal federal case involving trained narcotics detection dogs, US vs. Place, 462 U.S. 696 (1983).
-In that case, the United States Supreme Court held that “a canine sniff of luggage briefly detained upon reasonable suspicion in a public airport ‘[does] not constitute a search within the meaning of the Fourth Amendment.’”
+In that case, the United States Supreme Court held that, “a canine sniff of luggage briefly detained upon reasonable suspicion in a public airport ‘[does] not constitute a search within the meaning of the Fourth Amendment.’”

 Searches of Vehicles

 The Connecticut Supreme Court addressed the issue of drug dog searches of automobiles in State vs. Torres, 230 Conn.
 372 (1994).
 Unlike the Waz decision, the court in Torres did not address the issue of whether or not the search of a motor vehicle by a drug dog is a search requiring a warrant.
 In Waz, the court found a search of mail was not a search for purposes of the Fourth Amendment.
 The court in Torres never addressed that issue.
-They found it was “not necessary to the determination of this appeal that we decide whether the circumstances of this canine sniff constituted such a search.”
+They found it was, “not necessary to the determination of this appeal that we decide whether the circumstances of this canine sniff constituted such a search.”
 Torres at 381.

-The court reasoned that this issue did not need to get addressed “because: (1) we have found no case that has held such a sniff of an automobile, properly stopped by the police, to a standard more demanding than reasonable and articulable suspicion; (2) the defendant in oral argument in this court conceded that standard to be applicable to the facts of this case; and (3) the canine sniff of the defendant’s automobile at issue here was based on reasonable and articulable suspicion.”
+The court reasoned that this issue did not need to get addressed, “because: (1) we have found no case that has held such a sniff of an automobile, properly stopped by the police, to a standard more demanding than reasonable and articulable suspicion; (2) the defendant in oral argument in this court conceded that standard to be applicable to the facts of this case; and (3) the canine sniff of the defendant’s automobile at issue here was based on reasonable and articulable suspicion.”
 Id. at 381-82.